Absence seizures are characterized by transient, unexpected losses in consciousness. This condition affects children more than adults.

 In some cases, affected children may develop learning issues, and this condition causes them to be mistaken for daydreamers, or as someone who isn’t paying attention.
 This may also lead to social isolation.

 The only long-term consequence of an absence seizure is the physical injury caused during an episode of seizure.
-Absence seizures are frequently noticed by others first.
+They are frequently noticed by others first.
 This is because that the patient is completely oblivious that they are having a seizure.

 What are the treatment options available?

-The following are some examples of drugs that are used to treat absence seizures:
+The following are some examples of drugs that are used to treat are:

 A good practice is to have a medical identification bracelet worn by those who have absence seizures.
 This informs people on what to do in an emergency.
 It’s also a good idea to teach loved ones what to do if a seizure happens.